60 Smart Questions to Ask in an Interview [2025]

 When you show that you care about the future success of the company, they’ll be thrilled.
 This is one of the best ways toward how to succeed in an interview.

-Pro Tip: And once again, the biggest no-no of all when they ask if you have any questions for them is to say, “No, nothing comes to mind.”
+Pro Tip: When they ask if you’ve any questions for them, the biggest no-no is to say, “No, nothing comes to mind.”
 This shows a lack of interest and preparation.
-Always ask at least two questions to the interviewer!
+Always ask the interviewer at least two questions!

 Let’s be honest—you need the money; that’s just about the biggest reason for wanting this job.